umeshkumhar/backupdr-client/docs/ApplicationAPI.md

 # **ListApplicationTypes**
 > ListStringRest ListApplicationTypes(ctx, )
 Get list of application types that are currently in the system.
+It requires backupdr.managementServers.access IAM permission

 ### Required Parameters
 This endpoint does not need any parameter.